brainphreak/html5-ascii-video-player/README.md

     *   ASCII color
     *   Background color
     *   Character set
+    *   **COLOR ASCII:** Toggling this option automatically sets brightness to 3.0 and contrast to 0.3 for enhanced color representation, reverting to previous values when unchecked.
 *   **Playback controls:** The player includes standard playback controls like play, pause, restart, and a seek bar.
 *   **Fullscreen mode:** The ASCII art can be viewed in fullscreen mode for a more immersive experience.
 *   **Drag and drop file upload:** Users can drag and drop MP4 files to upload them.